-If you look at the outpatient therapy benefits, you’ll see that there are many advantages to this form of treatment, not the least of which is the chance to start feeling normal again.
+If you look at the outpatient alcohol and drug rehab benefits, you’ll see that there are many advantages to this form of treatment, not the least of which is the chance to start feeling normal again.
 However, there are some cons as well, including the need for more careful consideration to avoid relapse triggers.

-- Treatment is done under 24-hour supervision and round-the-clock care by trained professionals and therapists;
+- Treatment is done under 24-hour supervision and round-the-clock care by trained professionals and therapists when receiving treatment

 - You’ll be in a community setting, one in which other residents are also battling their addiction which will help create a peer support network

 - You are free from the distractions of life’s daily activities and stressors.

-- In this highly structured environment, you have more a rigid schedule that dictates when wake up, when you eat, and scheduled counseling sessions.
-This structure might seem overkill, but this strategy has proven to be more effective;
+- In this highly structured environment, you have more of a rigid schedule that dictates when you wake up, when you eat, and schedule counseling sessions.
+This structure might seem overkill, but this strategy has proven to be more effective

 - Insurance coverage typically only covers outpatient treatment.
 Insurers like BlueCross offer plans that include coverage.
 You’ll want to ask your rehab center as to what options you have to handle payment.

-Outpatient therapy is, as the name suggests, is treatment where the patient has more freedoms.
+Outpatient therapy is, as the name suggests, treatment where the patient has more freedom.
 There are many variations to outpatient treatment, including residential programs in which residents live in a community setting but are free to work or attend school.
 Outpatient programs might also include sober living facilities.

-- Counseling and therapy sessions are structured in a manner conducive to ensuring participation;
+- Counseling and therapy sessions, which we structure in a manner conducive to ensuring participation

-- Outpatient therapy provides a great opportunity to slowly segue into a normal life.
-It gives residents the chance to use it as a test run for their eventual reintegration into society, free from addiction;
+- Outpatient therapy provides a great opportunity to slowly segue into normal, everyday life.
+It gives residents the chance to use it as a test run for their eventual reintegration into society, free from addiction

-- Outpatient therapy is generally a more affordable treatment option and is usually covered by insurance.
+- Outpatient therapy is generally a more affordable treatment option and is usually covered by insurance and other payment plans

 As with anything else, there are some cons.
 While the outpatient therapy benefits are appealing, it’s important to understand that this is a critical transitional period.

-- There’s a higher risk of being exposed to some of the bad influences, risks and relapse triggers that pushed you towards substance abuse in the first place;
+- There’s a higher risk of being exposed to some of the bad influences, risks and relapse triggers that pushed you toward substance abuse in the first place